The Discovery of the Higgs Boson

 The discovery of a new fundamental particle at the Large Hadron Collider (LHC), CERN is the latest step in a long quest seeking to answer one of physics’ most enduring questions: why do particles have mass?
 The experiment’s much-anticipated success confirms predictions made decades earlier by Peter Higgs and others; offering a glimpse into a universe of physics beyond the Standard Model.

-This free online course introduces the theoretical tools needed to appreciate the discovery and presents the elementary particles that have been discovered at the tiniest scales ever explored.
 Beginning with basic concepts in classical mechanics, the story unfolds through relativity and quantum mechanics, describing forces, matter and the unification of theories with an understanding driven by the tools of mathematics.

 What you'll learn